-Sometimes plays happen all at one time with no rest time in the middle.
-If the play I'm seeing has an intermission I can go into the lobby and eat a snack or walk around with my family.
+Sometimes plays can happen all at one time with no rest time in the middle.
+If the play I'm seeing has an intermission I can go into the lobby and eat a snack or walk around with my group.